 Installing Soft Routing System

-- Note that after compiling the image, you’ll export the .qcow2 file.
-Next, after you’ve downloaded the image, the following code will be handy in transforming it.
+- Note that after compiling the image, you'll export the .qcow2 file.
+Next, after downloading the image, apply the following code to transform it.

-- Now you need to formulate a virtual machine to import the image.
+- Formulate a virtual machine to import the image.
 First, form a new WAN network port, then reboot the PVE.
-It will enable the WAN you’ve just created.
+It will enable the WAN you've just created.

 Installing the NAS system

-- First, download and install the NAS image, then upload it to PVE.
+- Download and install the NAS image, then upload it to PVE, create a virtual machine, and configure it.

-- Next, on the console, reboot the virtual machine by clicking Enter.
+- On the console, reboot the virtual machine by clicking Enter.

 - Lastly, search the above-provided address to get the OpenWrt login interface.